AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 - How SUNTEK SK Series Kiosks Are Built for the AI Era

-Modern kiosks in 2026 are capable of:
+Modern kiosks in 2026 are increasingly expected to support:

 2. Key Industries Driving Kiosk Demand in 2026